Azure/ResourceModules/modules/web/site/config--authsettingsv2/README.md

 | :-- | :-- | :-- |
 | [`enableDefaultTelemetry`](#parameter-enabledefaulttelemetry) | bool | Enable telemetry via a Globally Unique Identifier (GUID). |

-### Parameter: `appName`

-The name of the parent site resource.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `authSettingV2Configuration`

 The auth settings V2 configuration.

 - Required: Yes
 - Type: object

-### Parameter: `enableDefaultTelemetry`

-Enable telemetry via a Globally Unique Identifier (GUID).
-- Required: No
-- Type: bool
-- Default: `True`

 ### Parameter: `kind`

 Type of site to deploy.

 - Required: Yes
 - Type: string
 - Allowed: